How to Track and Measure the Success of Your PPC Campaigns

 - Converting those leads to sales.

 Having clear goals allows you to focus on certain KPIs over others, and helps you determine which metrics will give you the insight into those KPIs.
+See how you can reap a positive ROI with these helpful PPC campaign tips.

 So while there are many metrics that provide insight into campaign success, let’s look at the important KPIs that you should pay attention to when running a PPC advertising campaign.